chunkingz/linsetmv1-2/README.md

 7. It creates a DNS server to redirect all requests to the Host
 8. The web server with the selected interface is launched
 9. The mechanism is launched to check the validity of the passwords that will be introduced
-10. It deauthentificate all users of the network, hoping to connect to FakeAP and enter the password.
+10. It deauthenticates all users of the network, hoping to connect to FakeAP and enter the password.
-11. The attack will stop after the correct password checking
+11. The attack will stop after the correct password is gotten.

-Are necessary tengais installed dependencies, which `Linset` check and indicate whether they are installed or not.
+Are necessary installed dependencies, which `Linset` check and indicate whether they are installed or not.

-It is also preferable that you still keep the **patch for the negative channel**, because if not, you will have complications relizar to attack correctly
+It is also preferable that you still keep the **patch for the negative channel**, because if not, you will have complications to attack correctly

 How to use